Therapy For Anxiety

 Some of these include:

-• Generalized anxiety disorder (GAD), or persistent worry about everyday activities and situations (like school, work, finances, and health) that interferes with daily functioning
+- Generalized anxiety disorder (GAD), is characterized by persistent anxiety and worry about everyday activities and situations (like school, work, finances, and health) that interfere with daily functioning

-• Social anxiety disorder, or social phobia, can manifest as intense fear around social situations where one could be judged, criticized, or rejected by others
+- Social anxiety disorder, or social phobia, involves intense anxiety and fear in social situations where one could be judged, criticized, or rejected by others

-• Specific phobias can be defined as extreme fear related to a particular object, location, or situation.
+- Specific phobias are defined as extreme anxiety and fear triggered by a particular object, location, or situation.
 Some of the most common types are phobias of spiders, needles, snakes, heights, or public spaces

-• Panic disorder, or recurring panic attacks (which are not the same as anxiety attacks) and avoidance of situations in which a panic attack may occur
+- Panic disorder, or recurring panic attacks (which are not the same as anxiety attacks), is often accompanied by avoidance of situations where a panic attack might occur due to the intense fear or anxiety associated with such episodes.

-• Obsessive-compulsive disorder (OCD) is usually characterized by intrusive thoughts that lead a person to engage in compulsive behaviors to cope
+- Obsessive-compulsive disorder (OCD) is usually characterized by intrusive thoughts that cause significant anxiety, often leading a person to engage in compulsive behaviors to cope

 Symptoms of an anxiety disorder

 Individuals with anxiety disorders may experience a variety of symptoms: mentally, they may face persistent anxious feelings; emotionally, they often struggle with irritability and trouble managing or controlling their emotions; and physically, they might suffer from muscle tension, fatigue, and sleep disturbances.
 In some cases, other physical health problems, such as chronic pain and thyroid issues, could make anxiety worse.
-Mental health professionals may be able to help identify these symptoms, providing support for both the emotional challenges and physical symptoms of anxiety.
+Mental health professionals may be able to help identify these symptoms and recommend therapy or treatment options, providing support for both the emotional challenges and physical symptoms of anxiety.

 DSM-5: How mental health professionals diagnose anxiety

 Finally, note that some other mental and physical health conditions could also cause anxiety symptoms.
-Finding a method to treat borderline personality disorder, heart disease, substance use disorder, or any other underlying condition that may be causing or contributing to anxiety usually must come first.
+Anxiety may arise as a symptom of borderline personality disorder, heart disease, substance use disorder, or other underlying conditions.
+Addressing these contributing factors is usually essential to effectively managing anxiety and improving overall mental health.

 Stress and trauma-related anxiety disorders

 Some mental illnesses—such as post-traumatic stress disorder—used to be classified as anxiety disorders in previous versions of the DSM.
 Although they’re now listed under the category of stress- and trauma-related disorders instead, they’re worth mentioning here because anxiety symptoms can be part of how they manifest.
+In many cases, individuals may seek help through therapy or other forms of treatment to manage these symptoms effectively.
 Two such illnesses include:

-• Post-traumatic stress disorder (PTSD), which can develop after a person has experienced a tragic, dangerous, or shocking event.
+- Post-traumatic stress disorder (PTSD), can develop after a person has experienced a tragic, dangerous, or shocking event.
 One of the many specific symptoms of this disorder can be severe anxiety.
+Therapy and other forms of professional treatment can often provide essential help to those dealing with PTSD symptoms.

-• Adjustment disorders, which are adverse reactions to stress or a traumatic event that typically occur in children and adolescents, though they can affect adults too.
+- Adjustment disorders are adverse reactions to stress or a traumatic event that typically occur in children and adolescents, though they can affect adults too.
 They may manifest as a variety of symptoms, potentially including anxiety.
+Seeking help through therapy or treatment can be beneficial in managing these reactions effectively.

 Therapy for anxiety symptoms